Tax benefits and implications of business car leasing

 Your company balance sheet is important as it’s what other businesses will use to judge whether to give you a credit line.

 However, if you get the vehicle (or vehicles) with a Business Contract Hire agreement then it won’t show as a liability, or an asset, on your company balance sheet.
-Instead, it is “off balance sheet”.
-This is seen as a huge advantage to business as it means that you can apply for more credit lines and the vehicles aren’t seen as a liability.
+Instead, it is an “off-balance sheet”.
+This is seen as one of many tax benefits for a business as it means that you can apply for more credit lines and leasing a car isn’t seen as a liability.

 Want to find out more about the different finance options available?
 Download our FREE guide.